 There are four main types of thyroid cancer.
-They develop from different regions of the thyroid and have an impact on treatment options and prognosis.
+They develop from different areas of the thyroid, which impacts treatment options and prognosis.
 The main types of thyroid cancer include:

 - Papillary thyroid cancer: this is the most common form of thyroid cancer—about 80% of cases are papillary.
 The cancer cells develop from cells that line the follicles in the thyroid, which are the cells that make T4 and T3.
 These cancers grow slowly and are rarely fatal.

 - Follicular thyroid cancer: this is the second most common thyroid cancer—about 10% of cases.
 These cancer cells also develop from cells that line the follicles.
 It is most common in countries where diets lack iodine.
 Hürthle cell carcinoma is a form of follicular thyroid cancer and accounts for about 3% of all thyroid cancer cases.
 Follicular and papillary thyroid cancer are sometimes referred to as differentiated thyroid cancer.

 - Medullary thyroid cancer: this accounts for up to 4% of all thyroid cancers.
 The cancer cells develop from other cells in the thyroid called C cells, which make the hormone calcitonin.
 It can be sporadic or be inherited.
-Inherited medullary thyroid cancer, called familial medullary thyroid cancer (FMTC), is caused by a mutation in the RET gene and is often associated with multiple endocrine neoplasia type 2 (MEN), which is also caused by mutations in the RET gene.
-This cancer may require more than one type of treatment and is harder to cure than more common thyroid cancers.
+Inherited medullary thyroid cancer, called familial medullary thyroid cancer (FMTC), is caused by a variant (mutation) in the RET gene.
+This type may be associated with multiple endocrine neoplasia type 2 (MEN2), which is also caused by variants in the RET gene.
+Medullary thyroid cancer may require more than one type of treatment and is harder to cure than more common thyroid cancers.

-- Anaplastic thyroid cancer: also called undifferentiated carcinoma, this makes up only 2% of thyroid cancers.
+- Anaplastic thyroid cancer: also called undifferentiated carcinoma; makes up only 2% of thyroid cancers.
 It spreads quickly and is hard to treat.